Migrating from Custom XSLT Build Files in the Slate-Hosted Application

 Frequently Asked Questions

-2. Do I need to make these changes in the test environment first or can I just make them in Production?
+1. Do I need to make these changes in the test environment first or can I just make them in production?

-4. What if the page in the Application Editor does not show any custom questions?
+2. What if the page in the Application Editor lists an XSLT file but does not show any custom questions?

 1. Even if the page(s) in the Application Editor do not show custom questions, you will still want to review them in the Files section of your database.
 It is best to do a complete review in both locations (Application Editor and Files section) to ensure the file is not being utilized.

-1. You will want to remove the build file once everything is migrated to a custom form.
-This will be important as future updates.
+1. No. You will need to remove the build file once everything is migrated to a custom form.

-6. How do I know I am ready to delete my build.xslt files?
+4. How do I know I am ready to delete my file?

 1. No, this migration will not impact how the data is being stored.
 By suitcasing in the custom application forms, you are essentially mapping to the the same system fields.